SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/configure-syskit-point-on-azure-vm.md

 Click **OK** to close the Success window, and **Next &gt;** to continue to the next step.

-## Connect to Office 365 Step
+### Connect to Office 365

-Click the **Connect to your tenant** link to connect SysKit Point to your Office 365 tenant. **You need to provide the Office 365 global admin account.** This account will be used for collecting all the data from your environment and for the continuous auto discovery of new resources.
+Click the **Connect to your tenant** link to connect SysKit Point to your Office 365 tenant. **You need to provide the Office 365 global admin account.** This account will be used for collecting all the data from your environment and for the continuous autodiscovery of new resources.

 {% hint style="warning" %}
 **Please note!**